 - After breast-conserving surgery (BCS), to help lower the chance that the cancer will come back in the breast or nearby lymph nodes

-- After a mastectomy if the cancer was larger than 5 cm (about 2 inches), or when cancer is found in the lymph nodes
+- After a mastectomy, especially if the cancer was larger than 5 cm (about 2 inches), or if cancer is found in the lymph nodes

 - If cancer has spread to other parts of the body, such as the bones or brain

 This is the most common type of radiation therapy for women with breast cancer.
 The radiation is focused from a machine outside the body on the area affected by the cancer.